trevorstephens/gplearn/doc/index.rst

 parameters to tweak, reading the documentation here should make the more relevant ones clear for your problem.

-``gplearn`` currently supports regression through the :class:`SymbolicRegressor` as well as transformation for automated feature engineering with the :class:`SymbolicTransformer`, which is designed to support regression problems, but should also work for binary classification.
-Future versions of the package will expand this class to support more complicated multi-target classification problems, and much more is planned too.
+``gplearn`` supports regression through the :class:`SymbolicRegressor`, binary classification with the :class:`SymbolicClassifier`, as well as transformation for automated feature engineering with the :class:`SymbolicTransformer`, which is designed to support regression problems, but should also work for binary classification.

 ``gplearn`` is built on scikit-learn and a fairly recent copy (0.20.0+) is required for installation.
 If you come across any issues in running or installing the